vrtdev/node-ppimport/README.md

 Adding your own file type hooks
 -------------------------------
-If you prefer to use a templating engine other then dust, you can always provide you own hook.
+If you prefer to use a templating engine other then dust, you can always provide your own hook.
 A hook is a node.js module exposing two methods:
-* singleFileFunction: called when importing a single file.
+* `singleFileFunction`: called when importing a single file.
 This function should create a stream for the file/rendered template that is to be imported.
 When the stream has been created, call the passed in callback with null as first parameter and the stream as the second parameter.
-When an error occurs just pass the error parameter to the callback.
+When an error occurs, pass it as the first and only parameter to the callback.

-* directoryFunction: called when importing an entire directory.
+* `directoryFunction`: called when importing an entire directory.
 In this function you should add the files your hook supports under the passed in path to the passed in archive.
 Once you are ready, be sure to call the passed in callback.
-If an error occurs, pass it as single parameter to the callback.
+When an error occurs, pass it as the first and only to the callback.

 ```javascript
 exports.singleFileFunction = function (path, context, callback) {